oqolarte/oblong/content/project/imbentori.md

 ---
 ## Status: Done {.statusDone}

-It may or may not have been obvious, but people around my age are fond of the internet.
+It may or may not have been obvious, but people around my age are fond of expressing themselves on the internet.

-I had one which is still out there, on Tumblr, that you can still visit:
+I was active in one platform which is still out there, on Tumblr, that you can still visit:

 **[Imbentori](https://iooare.tumblr.com)**